timescale/docs.timescale.com-content/migrating-data.md

 Above that, the workers tend to compete with each other for resources and reduce the performance improvements.

-Now checkout some common [hypertable commands][] for exploring your data.
+Now check out some common [hypertable commands][] for exploring your data.

 [installed]: /getting-started/installation
 [setup]: /getting-started/setup